confluentinc/ksql/design-proposals/klip-33-key-format.md

 have `KAFKA` as the key format.
 This means all existing plans are forward compatible with this KLIP.

-When generating query plans, internal topics inherit their key, (and value), format from their leftmost parent.
+When generating new query plans, internal topics inherit their key, (and value), format from their leftmost parent.
 This KLIP does not propose to change this, except where an automatic repartition is required to align key formats to enable a join, as already noted.
-New plans, generated after this KLIP, may have key formats other than `KAFKA` for source, sink and internal topics.
+New plans generated after this KLIP may have key formats other than `KAFKA` for source, sink and internal topics.

 No changes around internal topics are needed to maintain compatibility.